-The School strongly discourages students from bringing any personal property including valuables to school that is not necessary to their education programming such as jewelry, toys, trading cards, electronic devices (e.g., cell phones, game systems, radios, portable music players, etc.) The School is not responsible for the loss or theft of any item.
+The School strongly discourages students from bringing personal property-including valuables-that is not necessary for their educational program.
+This includes items such as jewelry, toys, trading cards, and electronic devices (e.g., cell phones, game systems, radios, portable music players, etc.).
+The School is not responsible for the loss or theft of any such items.

-Personal computers or tablets in the classroom are allowed only when the teacher gives explicit permission.
-Use of other electronic devices, including mobile phones and smart watches, during classes, is strictly prohibited.
-At a minimum, all electronic devices must be switched off and out of sight during classes.
-Personal items, print media, or electronic media brought to school must never contain nudity, drug or alcohol related content, profanity, excessively violent or sexual content or content of a discriminatory or harassing nature.
-Breach of this rule results in confiscation of the item and may be considered a major Disciplinary Violation.
-Please refer to the School's Guidebook for specific policies regarding the use and possession of electronic devices and other student property on campus.
-For further information on the applicability of this policy to students served by Exceptional Student Services, see the Special Education Policies at the front office and contact the School's Special Education team.
+Personal computers or tablets are allowed in the classroom only with explicit permission from the teacher.
+The use of other electronic devices-including mobile phones and smartwatches-during class is strictly prohibited.
+At a minimum, all electronic devices must be switched off and kept out of sight during class time.

+Personal items, print media, or electronic media brought to school must not contain nudity; drug- or alcohol-related content; profanity; excessively violent or sexual material; or content that is discriminatory or harassing in nature.
+A breach of this rule will result in confiscation of the item and may be considered a major Disciplinary Violation.

+Please refer to the School's Guidebook for detailed policies regarding the use and possession of electronic devices and other student property on campus.
+For further information on how this policy applies to students served by Exceptional Student Services, please review the Special Education Policies available at the front office or contact the School's Special Education team.